mpenhalver/consult-data-amz-bedrock-and-amz-athena/readme.md

 1. It is recommended to run this sample in a **sandbox account**.
 The sample has no tests and not all security best practices are implemented.
 2. Python v3.12
 3. Docker installed
+4. [Manage Amazon Bedrock model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) based on the models you will use